dillikadariya/ML-Experimentation-with-Gradient-Descent-Algorithm/README.md

-# Project 1: Linear Regression with Dynamic Learning Rate
+# Prject Title: Linear Regression with Dynamic Learning Rate

-This project demonstrates batch gradient descent with a dynamic learning rate to fit a simple linear regression model.
+This project demonstrates batch gradient descent and experiment with different values of fixed and dynamic learning rate to fit a simple linear regression model.

 ## Objectives
 - Understand batch gradient descent optimization.
-- Implement a dynamic learning rate for smoother convergence.
+- Implement fixed and a dynamic learning rate to compare for a smoother convergence.
 - Visualize model performance and training loss.

 ## Dataset